preliminary programme Rome 2023

 Alessandro Avenali, Cinzia Daraio, Simone Di Leo, Sapienza University of Rome, Italy

-11.45 – 12.30
+12.00 – 12.30

-Practice Models IV: Berlin University Alliance
+Practice Models IV: Monitoring Research Performance and Practices at the Berlin University Alliance

 Sybille Hinze, Berlin University Alliance, Germany